bestcolour/site/_navpages/IT_Automation_Info-page.markdown

 <br>

-2) The second VM will exist in the public subnet with an ephemeral public ip and run containerised apps (in this case minecraft is used as an example)
+2) The second VM will exist in the public subnet with an ephemeral public ip and run containerised apps

 <br>